Veterans Defense Project

 OUR MISSION: Restoring veterans involved in the criminal justice system to the communities they served.

-The Veterans Defense Project® proudly presents We've Got Your Six*: Supporting Veterans with Mentors and Restorative Justice.
-Speakers include Major General (Ret) Johanna Clyborne and General (Ret) Joseph Votel.
+On Tuesday, November 12, 2024, the Veterans Defense Project proudly presented We've Got Your Six*: Supporting Veterans with Mentors and Restorative Justice.
+Speakers included Major General (Ret) Johanna Clyborne and General (Ret) Joseph Votel.

 During 2023, the VDP played a critical role in drafting a model Veterans Justice Act for all states to consider.